covcom/205CDE/labs/16 RESTful API/worksheet.md

 1. Add a mock DELETE operation that deletes the entire collection of persons.
 Verify that the API call works as intended.

+2. Generate a minimalistic RESTful API that gives you a lucky number and a lucky word.
+Both should be delivered within a single JSON.
+Use random number generator to produce the output.

+3. Generate a HTML client that contains a button for making a call for your API.
+The client should also display the results.